 Many freelancers begin as sole traders, due to the relative ease of setting-up and the comparatively small administrative burden involved and lower costs.

-Setting up as a sole trader is simple
+How to set up as a sole trader in three simple steps

 There’s a simple three-step process to starting out as a sole trader: